v-poghosyan/palettes/README.md

 [**GH-Pages**](https://www.npmjs.com/package/gh-pages) : Deploying react apps to Github Pages

-### What I learned from this project
+### 💡 What I learned from this project

 **JSS**
 **Overview** : Specifying CSS styles in JS, JSS scopes classes to the specific components they are defined in.
-These types of components automatically receive the JSS styles as part of their `props` through being exported, and are called *higher-order components (HOCs).* Another major advantage of JSS, other than the scoping of classes, is that it allows for dynamically computed styles.
+These types of components automatically receive the JSS styles as part of their `props` through being exported *with styles* as *higher-order components (HOCs).* Another major advantage of JSS, other than the scoping of classes, is that it allows for dynamically computed styles based on the component's `props`.

 **Setup, Import and usage:**